 If the data is not in a Table format, convert the range into a table.
 Excel table is one of the best features of Excel that makes many jobs easier like referring, filtering, sorting, and updating.

-Create Table dialog box will appear.
-The range will be selected automatically with My table has headers checkbox is selected.
-To create a table, just click the OK button.
+- As a result, the Create Table dialog box will appear.
+The range will be selected automatically with My table has headers checkbox selected.
+To create a table, just click the OK

-You can also change the name of your table from the Design tab or using the Name Box.
+You can change the name of your table from the Design tab or use the Name Box.
 We have named our table with Data.

 Step 3: Create a Pivot Table with Given Data

-We are going to use Excel’s most used tools for creating our report and it is Pivot Table.
+We are going to use Excel’s most used tool for creating our report and it is Pivot Table.
 Follow these steps to create a pivot table with the table.

 - At this instant, the Create PivotTable dialog box appears.
 As we had selected a cell of the table before clicking on the PivotTable command, our table name (Data) is automatically showing in the Table/Range field of the dialog box.